conversejs/roundcube-plugin/README.md

 -----

 This plugin using the same resource (both BOSH prebind and active) in order to fix stability, but there is no support for multiple web pages with one jid's s session.
 Everytime you make one page active will result in close connection on the other page.
+This version uses only login authentication method of conversejs (utilizes jid + password) which is not secure.
+There is a prebind method that utilizes rid, jid and sid from prebind_url in future plan (code for this implementation is commented now in converse.php).
+Fill free to implement prebind.php for this purpose and make PR ;)

 Credits
 -------